Barclaycard

-Barclaycard (/ˈbɑːrklikɑːrd, -leɪ-/; stylised as barclaycard) is a brand for credit cards of Barclays PLC.
-It is considered as the United Kingdom's first and now biggest credit card provider with 5 million accounts.
+Barclaycard (/ˈbɑːrklikɑːrd, -leɪ-/; stylised in lowercase) is a brand of Barclays credit cards.
+It is considered one of the United Kingdom's largest credit card providers, with 5 million accounts.

 History

 Barclays launched Barclaycard on 29 June 1966, initially as a charge card, but following Bank of England agreement to the offering of revolving credit, it became the first credit card in the United Kingdom on 8 November 1967.
 It enjoyed a monopoly of the credit card market in the United Kingdom until the introduction of the Access Card in October 1972.

 Barclays was not the first issuer of a credit card in the United Kingdom though; Diners Club and American Express launched their charge cards in 1962 and 1963 respectively.
 Barclaycard was originally a BankAmericard licensee, and became part of the Visa network on its formation in September 1976.

 In 2021, Barclaycard cut credit limits for over 100,000 customers, including customers who had never missed a payment.
 In some cases limits were cut by over 95%, resulting in "completely useless" credit limits.